Jagúar (band): History

-1999-2000 Jagúar album
+1999–2000: Jagúar album

 Jagúar released their debut album, Jagúar, consisting of original instrumental material, in November 1999.
 In January 2000, Birkir and Hrafn left the band.
 Soon afterward, Kjartan Hákonarsson joined the band on trumpet, and the band toured Iceland in the Summer of 2000.
 That same Autumn, Jagúar was a part of the "1000 years since the Vikings found America" celebration in New York City, where the band played an open-air concert at Pier 17.

-2001 Get the Funk Out
+2001–2002: Get the Funk Out and Album of the Year win

-The band's second album, Get The Funk Out, was released in June 2001, along with the film Jagúar, the Movie, a B-movie spin off.
-Eyjólfur Þorleifsson then joined the band on tenor saxophone, and Jagúar toured Iceland again in the Summer of 2001, when they met Norwegian band "The Real Ones".
-In September 2001, Jagúar went to Sweden to open for the Swedish metal band Sator.
+The band's second album, Get the Funk Out, was released in June 2001, along with the film Jagúar, the Movie, a B-movie spin off.
+Eyjólfur Þorleifsson then joined the band on tenor saxophone, and Jagúar toured Iceland again in the summer of 2001, when they met Norwegian band The Real Ones.
+In September 2001, Jagúar went to Sweden to open for the Swedish rock band Sator.

-2002 Album of the Year

 In February 2002, Get the Funk Out received the "Icelandic Music Award" for 2001 Album of the Year.
 Drummer Sigfús left the band in February 2002, was briefly replaced by Erik Qvik, and then returned in July.
 That March, the band went to Norway and toured alongside The Real Ones.
 Trombone player Samúel started adding more vocals to Jagúar's music, and the band toured Belgium and the Netherlands.

-2003 UK debut
+2003–2004: Touring and Dance You Idiot!

-In early 2003, Óskar Guðjónsson replaced Eyjólfur on saxophone, and Jagúar played their UK debut at The Jazz Café in London.
+In early 2003, Óskar Guðjónsson replaced Eyjólfur on saxophone, and Jagúar played their debut show in the United Kingdom at The Jazz Café in London.
 In April, the band played a late night show after their longtime hero Maceo Parker in Brussels, Belgium.
 Then Óskar was replaced by Australian saxophonist Daniel Rorke.
-That May, the band went on a three-week tour through Belgium, the Netherlands, Germany, Switzerland, Austria and UK.
+That May, the band went on a three-week tour through Belgium, the Netherlands, Germany, Switzerland, Austria and the UK.
 In September, the band returned to The Jazz Café to promote their first UK release, That's Your Problem Baby on Freestyle Records.
 In October 2003, the band participated in a Tribute to Motown Show at Broadway theater, performing many of their favorite Motown songs, such as Marvin Gaye's "What's Going On" and The Temptations' "Papa Was a Rolling Stone".